gastonstat/packyourcode/packyourcode.utf8.md

 #>  [9] "tails" "heads"
 ```

-Having obtained several tosses, we can calculate things like 1) the total number of tosses, 2) the total number of `heads`, and 3) the total number of `tails`:
+Having obtained several tosses, we can calculate things like:

+1) the total number of tosses
+2) the total number of `heads`
+3) the total number of `tails`

 ```r